AndreasLrx/LaFlammeDivain/CONTRIBUTING.md

 ---

+### Coding Style

+- The format to use is defined in the [.editorconfig](https://github.com/AndreasLrx/LaFlammeDivain/blob/main/.editorconfig) file at the root of the project.
+You can check your format using `dotnet format "La Flamme Divain.sln"`.

+- Use lowerCamelCase for non-constant variables.

+- Use UpperCamelCase for functions and type names (classes, structs and enums).

+- Separate functions by an empty line.

+---

 ### **DOs and DONTs**

 - :x: **DONT**: Push to the `main` branch for any reason, please submit a PR instead.